Germany's Puma ousts Nike as Arsenal kit supplier

 LONDON Not much fazes Roberta Vinci after 16 years on Tour but the maelstrom swirling around her opening match in Stuttgart against Maria Sharapova will test even the Italian's vast experience.

-German sportswear company Puma (PUMG.DE) will become the kit supplier to English soccer club Arsenal from next season in a deal worth more than 30 million pounds a year to the Premier League leaders.
+LONDON Puma (PUMG.DE) will become the kit supplier to English soccer club Arsenal from July 1, the German sportswear company said on Monday, in a deal worth more than 30 million pounds a year to the Premier League leaders.

-Puma has ousted U.S. group Nike (NKE.N) which has provided Arsenal's red and white shirts for the past two decades.
+Puma is ousting U.S. group Nike (NKE.N) which has provided Arsenal's red and white shirts for the past two decades.

-The deal with Arsenal shows Puma's determination to re-establish itself as a core sports brand under new CEO Bjoern Gulden after moving more into lifestyle and fashion.
+The agreement shows Puma's determination to re-establish itself as a core sports brand under new CEO Bjoern Gulden after moving more into lifestyle and fashion.

-"Arsenal represents a major commercial and marketing opportunity to reinforce Puma's credibility as a global sports brand," Gulden said.

-Puma, which supplies kit to German soccer club Borussia Dortmund and national teams including Italy, said it was aiming to establish itself as the clear number-three soccer brand behind market leaders Adidas (ADSGn.DE) and Nike.

 Puma has also acquired the rights to produce other branded Arsenal merchandise that will be sold to fans around the world.